-BranchOut!, the 21st Century Multicultural STEM Education Project, is an award-winning program.
-Our mission is to promote STEM education and close achievement gaps by promoting cultural understanding and civic engagement.
+BranchOut!, the 21st Century Multicultural STEM Education Project, aims to promote STEM education and close achievement gaps by promoting cultural understanding and civic engagement.
 As a youth community outreach program, we work to connect communities by promoting a passion for learning as well as establishing a place for collaboration, support, and inspiration.

 The program began in 2016 with 20 high school students from the DC area who served as mentors at the DC International Charter School.
 Since then, we have expanded to include almost 500 students volunteers coming from 4 different states serving 14 locations/organizations, including FCPS, MCPS, HCPSS, Patrick Henry Family Shelter, and the James Lee Community Center.

 Veritas Education Leaders

 Veritas Education Leaders, a 501 (c) (3) organization, BranchOut's parent organization, believes in the importance of lifelong learning.
 The team is in the continual pursuit of fresh ideas and excellence and growing together with students by energizing them to strive for an education that rewards their creativity, strengthens their thinking, and pushes them to live their best lives.
 We challenge our students to live ethically, think critically, plan logically, communicate clearly, produce creatively, and as a result, grow organically.